air/minecraft-tools/README.md

 There are amazing tools out there like [yggdrasil](https://github.com/zekesonxx/node-yggdrasil), but they carry a ton of baggage (i.e. 67 npm packages).

 The point of REST APIs is to be simple and accessible without advanced tools.
-For these scripts you'll need just You will need two tools: [httpie](https://httpie.org/) and [jq](https://stedolan.github.io/jq/).
+For these scripts you just need [httpie](https://httpie.org/) and [jq](https://stedolan.github.io/jq/).
 Both are indispensable for dealing with JSON.

 # Understanding Realms

 The backups listed in the game client are the only backups that exist.
-The 'download latest' button just selects the one at the top.
+The 'download latest' button just selects the one at the top, downloads it and extracts into your `$HOME/.minecraft/saves` with the correct world name.

-You can see this list in raw JSON with a `GET ${realms_server}/worlds/${world_id}/backups`.
+You can see the same backup list in raw JSON with `GET ${realms_server}/worlds/${world_id}/backups`.

+## Timestamps

 Each backup has a timestamp.
 This timestamp is shown when you play the backup in Singleplayer.

 If you 'download latest' from the game, and download latest from the API (e.g. using `realms-download.sh`), the archive you receive is not exactly the same.

 For some reason the archive downloaded through the game client will have backup contents *touched* to set all timestamps to now.
-However when played in Singleplayer, the true timestamp is shown.
+However when played in singleplayer, the true timestamp is shown.

 It's not clear how you can access an earlier backup (not the latest) through the API.